hhucn/dbas/docs/installation.rst

 OAuth
 -----

-D-BAS offers the possibility to use the open authentication protocoll implemented by Google, Facebook, Github and Twitter.
-Please add the variables ``OAUTH_service_CLIENTID`` and ``OAUTH_service_CLIENTKEY`` for each service you want to use, wherey you have to replace **service** with e.g. GOOGLE (important: uppercase).
+D-BAS offers the possibility to use the open authentication protocol implemented by Google, Facebook, Github and Twitter.
+Please add the variables `OAUTH_service_CLIENTID` and `OAUTH_service_CLIENTKEY` for each service you want to use, where you have to replace **service** with e.g. GOOGLE (important: uppercase).

 The login buttons will be displayed automatically.
-For mroe information, have a look `on D-BAS' OAuth site <dbas/oauth.html>`_.
+For more information, have a look `on D-BAS' OAuth site <dbas/oauth.html>`_.

 Pyramid & UWSGI